emmt/TwoDimensional.jl/README.md

 | [![][doc-dev-img]][doc-dev-url] | [![][license-img]][license-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] | [![][coveralls-img]][coveralls-url] [![][codecov-img]][codecov-url] |

-**TwoDimensional** is a [Julia][julia-url] package which provides useful types and methods to define and manipulate 2-dimensional points, bounding boxes and affine coordinate transforms.
+**TwoDimensional** is a [Julia][julia-url] package which provides useful types and methods to define and manipulate 2-dimensional points, bounding-boxes and affine coordinate transforms.

 Other related packages: